martafelix13/SIRS/README.md

 4- Enter the name of your Client and the authentication process begins:

- -4.1 The Api send the Client and encrypted challage, with the Client's Public Key
+ -4.1 The Api send the Client and encrypted challenge, with the Client's Public Key

 ![image](https://github.com/tecnico-sec/a34-francisco-marta-luis/assets/15965849/0160c23d-dc42-4fda-a77b-f0600b900ba3)